noir-lang/noir/docs/internal_notes/dev_docs/sandbox/components.md

 Responsibilities:

-- Wins a period of time to become the sequencer (depending on finalised protocol).
+- Wins a period of time to become the sequencer (depending on finalized protocol).
 - Chooses a set of txs from the tx pool to be in the rollup.
 - Simulate the rollup of txs.
 - Adds proof requests to the request pool (not for this milestone).